Areallycoolusername/Gulp-lang/README.md

 This shows that the function of certain commands may be changed if they are modified with a property.

 # I/O
-Anything surroumded in single quotes is automatically pushed to the front of the deque, and printed.
+Anything surrounded in single quotes is automatically pushed to the front of the deque, and printed.
 Take this Hello World Program as an example.

     'Hello, world!'